-Following, we further preprocessed the transcription by removing punctuation and stop words, then tokenizing the remaining text with \textit{NLTK} \citep{bird2009},\endnote{https://www.nltk.org} and lemmatizing every token using \textit{Simplemma} \citep{barbaresi2024}.\endnote{https://github.com/adbar/simplemma} Some words considered significant with regards to the research context have been modified and made polyromatics -- they have been transformed into indivisible units whose overall meaning is autonomous from individual constituents, e.g., “music genre” has been replaced with “music-genre”.
-The processed corpus is composed of 107 textual units formed by 13,827 words, with textual units ranging from 23 to 684 words ($M=129.2$, $SD=94.6$).
+Subsequently, we further preprocessed the transcriptions by removing punctuation and stop words, tokenizing the remaining text using \textit{NLTK} \citep{bird2009},\endnote{https://www.nltk.org} and lemmatizing every token using \textit{Simplemma} \citep{barbaresi2024}.\endnote{https://github.com/adbar/simplemma} Some words considered significant with regard to the research context have been modified and made polyrhematic, that is, they were transformed into indivisible units whose overall meaning is autonomous from individual constituents, e.g., “music genre” has been replaced with “music-genre”.
+The processed corpus comprises 107 textual units totaling 13,827 words, with individual textual units ranging from 23 to 684 words ($M=129.2$, $SD=94.6$).

-\subsection{Analysis Procedure}
+\subsection{Analysis procedure}

-The analysis is carried out starting from the identification of dense words within the whole corpus of interviews.
-To identify those, we created a vocabulary of words employed by the interviewees, and then we selected dense words based on both their frequency in the corpus and their relevance to the research object.
+The analysis began with the identification of dense words across the entire interview corpus.
+To this end, we constructed a vocabulary of all words used by the interviewees and selected dense words based on two criteria: (i) their frequency in the corpus, excluding words occurring fewer than ten times overall, and (ii) their relevance to the research questions, as determined through discussions within the research team.
 The interpretation of dense words is guided by the hypothesis that their co-occurrence within textual units highlights the emotional-relational processes in the discourse.

 We employed Multiple Correspondence Analysis (MCA) \citep{le2010} to uncover patterns of association between dense words and textual units.
-MCA is a dimensionality reduction technique, and its output consists of low-dimensional embedding of the categorical variables, i.e. dense words and textual units in our case.
-These variables can be visually represented on a factorial plane using scatter plots, where the proximity of points indicates the variables' strength of association.
-Additionally, we include two supplementary variables, self-declared gender and age group, to consider the contingencies between these demographic variables and textual units.
-We used the obtained low-dimensional representation as input for performing cluster analysis using the greedy K-means++ algorithm.
-Once the clusters are identified and arranged within the factorial plane, their interpretation follows.
+MCA is a dimensionality reduction technique whose output consists of low-dimensional embeddings of categorical variables, here, dense words and textual units.
+These variables can be visually represented on a factorial plane using scatter plots, where the proximity between points reflects the strength of association among variables.

-Cultural repertoires are built on the hypothesis that the identified clusters organise cultures that are transversal to the interviewees’ speech.
-Therefore, in ETA each cluster constitutes a specific cultural repertoire shared among interviewees.
-We analyzed the repertoires in order of presence, by starting from the ones explaining a greater percentage of textual units.
-The difference in presence is not interpreted as a difference in importance but rather in the prevalence of some narratives within the interviews compared to others.